-Like any large commercial city, Corinth was a center for open immorality.
+Like an large commercial city, Corinth was a center for open immorality.
 At one time, the temple of Aphrodite had 1,000 sacred prostitutes.
+I read one commentator that referred to Corinth as the New York City, Los Angelos, and Las Vegas of the ancient world, all wrapped up in one.